-For a lot of us, the coronavirus pandemic has meant more time on our hands than we know what to do with.
+For a lot of us, the Covid-19 pandemic has meant more time on our hands than we know what to do with.
 So if you’ve been taking this year to finally pick up that guitar in the corner, or you’ve run out of Netflix shows to binge-watch and are looking for something new to fill your time, here are 10 easy guitar songs you can learn with just a couple of chords.

 10 Bob Dylan – “Knockin’ On Heaven’s Door”